I2-MinusONE/I2-CRM-Wiki/user/index.md

 # User

 > This WIKI page is maintained manually.
-Please user the project manager for any clarifications.
+Please contact the project manager for any clarifications.

 This module manages users via API.
 Users are the current/former employees of the company that is using our CRM software.
 They use and manage their CRM Project.